 - Customize criteria: Decide if your guests will earn a percent discount or cashback on future visits.

-Core level Upserve subscriptions include the ability to create guest logs and track the effectiveness of promotional campaigns.
+Core-level Upserve subscriptions include the ability to create guest logs and track the effectiveness of promotional campaigns.
 Upserve’s Guest Book feature automatically builds customer profiles whenever a guest uses a credit card to pay at your restaurant.
 If the same customer uses a different card to pay, the Upserve system will match the new card to the existing customer.
 The system tracks your top 100 customers automatically.
-You can also create a custom list based on ordering preferences or check average to build targeted marketing campaigns.
+You can also create a custom list based on ordering preferences or check averages to build targeted marketing campaigns.

 Running a Loyalty and Rewards program on Upserve requires a Pro or Pro Plus subscription.
 With those features unlocked, however, running a loyalty program is a snap.
 Customers join via a website widget, a text, or a custom URL in an email or receipt footer.
 You can add a reward for signing up, as well as choose how to apply earned points.
 You can select whether customers are offered a percentage discount or a preset dollar amount on future visits.
 Minimum spending and maximum reward parameters are also customizable.